Iroko Historical Society · Postcustodial Digital Archives for Afro-Atlantic Cultural Materials

 What the Society Holds

-The Society's collections span textual, visual, sonic, and material dimensions of Afro-Atlantic sacred practice.
-All materials are governed under the six-tier access framework articulated in the Iroko Framework's governance vocabulary.
-Access to any given record is calibrated to the material's nature and the community authorization protocols that govern it.
+The Society's holdings span textual, visual, sonic, and material dimensions of Afro-Atlantic sacred practice.
+All materials are governed under the six-tier access framework of the Iroko Framework vocabulary.
+Access is calibrated to the nature of each material and the community authorization protocols that govern it.

 Sacred Texts & Libretas